Social Customs, Traditions

 Aside from the beautiful Wigilia, the Polish people have a number of other traditions that they practice throughout the Christmas season.

 Polish Christmas Carols or koledy are numerous and beautiful, especially when sung in Polish parishes at the Christmas Eve Mass.
 This Mass is called the Pasterka, which means the Shepherds Watch, and there is popular belief in Poland that while the congregation is praying, peace descends on the snow-clad, sleeping earth and that during that holy night, the humble companions of men - the domestic animals - assume voices.
 But only the innocent of heart may hear them.

-Christmas Day itself is spent in rest, prayer, and visits to various members of the family.
 In Poland, from Christmas Day until the twelfth night, boys trudge from village to village with an illuminated star and a ranting King Herod among them to sing carols.
-Sometimes, they penetrate the towns in expectation of more generous gifts.
+They penetrate the towns in expectation of more generous gifts.
 In some districts, the boys carry on puppet shows called shopky.
 These are built like a little house with two towers, open in the front where a small crib is set and before which marionettes sing their dialogues.

 The Christmas season closes on February 2, known as Candlemas Day.
 On that day, people carry candles to church and have them blessed for use in their homes during storms, sickness and death.